vapor-community/Imperial/Sources/ImperialCore/ImperialCore.docc/GettingStarted.md

 This registers a route to `/github`.
 When you visit that route, Imperial will trigger the OAuth flow using the `GitHub` service.
 The callback path is the one registered with the OAuth provider when you create your application.
 The completion handler is fired when the callback route is called by the OAuth provider.
 The access token is passed in and a response is returned.

-If you just want to redirect, without doing anything else in the callback, you can use the helper ``RoutesBuilder/oAuth(from:authenticate:authenticateCallback:callback:scope:redirect:)`` method that takes in a redirect string:
+If you just want to redirect, without doing anything else in the callback, you can use the helper `oAuth(from:authenticate:authenticateCallback:callback:scope:redirect:)` method that takes in a redirect string:

 ```swift
 try router.oAuth(from: GitHub.self, authenticate: "github", callback: "gh-auth-complete", redirect: "/")